-The programme is delivered remotely over 13 months of study, commencing in February 2021.
+The programme is delivered remotely over 13 months of study, next commencing in September/October 2021.
 The programme is coordinated by the Environmental and Resources Department within the Faculty of Laws of the University of Malta, and is supported by: The Department of International Law (Faculty of Laws), the Institute of Earth Systems, the Department of Biology (Faculty of Science) and the International Ocean Institute.
 The taught component of the programme is composed of 12 Study Units that address the following topics:

 Admission requirements: The entry requirement for this programme is a first cycle degree in an area of study which the Board of Studies considers as appropriate, provided that the first cycle degree is obtained with a Second Class Honours or better classification, or an equivalent qualification.